mvolkmann/blog/src/astro.md

 Once the project is created, follow the instructions that are output.

 - `cd` to the newly created directory.
-- Optionally enter `npx astro add tailwind` to add support for Tailwind CSS styling.
+- Optionally add the Taiwind integration for Tailwind CSS styling by entering `npx astro add tailwind`.
 - Enter `npm start` or `npm run dev` to start a local server.
   Both do the same thing.
 - Browse localhost:4321 (the default port).